 As mentioned, the region you choose to take your TEFL course in heavily affects the overall costs during your training time.

-Another important factor is your lifestyle: If you live frugally in a shared apartment and prepare your own meals, you’ll save a lot more than if you reside in a downtown loft and go out every night.
+Another important factor is your lifestyle: If you live frugally in a shared apartment and prepare your meals at home, you’ll save a lot more than if you reside in a downtown loft and go out every night.

 In-Class TEFL Course in New York, USA